 Homemade products don’t work as well as cleaners found at the store

-- Myths About Green Products Vinegar mixed with baking soda does wonders to hardened food and soap stains.
+- Myths About Green Products Vinegar mixed with baking soda does wonder to hardened food and soap stains.
 Read what vinegar can get clean or you.

 - Green Cleaning Myths If you are wondering how vinegar could possibly clean your bathroom tub, grab a bottle and read about these popular myths.